 Career Outlook and Financial Forecast

-The BLS projects 3% employment growth for derrick operators working in the oil and gas industry and material moving industry from 2014 to 2024.
-In May 2015, the BLS reported that the median annual salary for oil and gas derrick operators was $47,910; for material moving derrick operators, it was $33,640.
+The BLS projects 26% employment growth for derrick operators working in the oil and gas industry and a 1% decline in the material moving industry from 2016 to 2026.
+In May 2017, the BLS reported that the median annual salary for oil and gas derrick operators was $46,140; for hoist and winch derrick operators, it was $43,210.